READING TIME: 16 MINUTES

 - [KEEP YOUR WYZE CAM PROTECTED] - Use this Wyze Cam mounting kit to protect your camera from outdoor impacts such as scratches, dust and smudges.
 This Wyze Camera housing can keep your Wyze camera version 2 looking new even after long use.

 - [LOW PROFILE & CONCEALMENT FILMING] - Disguise and camoflauge your Wyze cam to the background setting with this wyze v2 case!
 This wyze mounting is perfect for special ops and low profile filming!

 Sometimes cameras need to be manually turned off or rebooted.
 Have you ever heard of Switchbot?
 Switchbot acts as a virtual finger press – allow you to physically press the reset button, or turn on a power switch.

 - Universal - Works well with just about any rocker switch and button of any appliance.
 Smart button pusher for your smart home.
-Supports Press mode / Switch mode.
-Long battery life.
+Supports Press mode/Switch mode.
+With the included Add-on sticker, switch mode helps to turn your light on/off.

 Should you buy a SmartThings compatible camera?